laravel/docs/validation.md

 <a name="rule-hex"></a>
 #### hex

-The field under validation must be a valid [hexadecimal](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) value.
+The field under validation contains a valid color value in [hexadecimal](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) format.

 <a name="rule-image"></a>
 #### image